Dutch donors join global effort on plasma treatment for coronavirus

 “The whole goal is to pull the resources, put the brightest minds together, to make sure that at the earliest possibility this therapy becomes available,” said Merlijn van Hasselt of blood donation firm Sanquin.

-The Dutch group is part of a non-profit alliance, which also includes Japanese pharmaceutical firm Takeda (4502.T), seeking to collect blood plasma from thousands of donors and purify it into a high-grade treatment that would be approved by medical regulators.
+The Dutch group is part of a non-profit alliance, which also includes Japanese pharmaceutical firm Takeda, seeking to collect blood plasma from thousands of donors and purify it into a high-grade treatment that would be approved by medical regulators.

 “If the clinical trials go well... this might be one of the earliest treatment possibilities for patients,” Van Hasselt said.